Delta State (TV series): The Series

 The series utilized rotoscoped animation, shot on a budget of $11 million (CAD) with a multicamera setup directed by Wayne Moss, was done using a blue screen studio in Montreal with minimal props and locations.
 It was also shot in the 16:9 aspect ratio and converted to fullscreen to stretch out the characters.
-The actors had black lines drawn on their faces to distinguish noses, eyebrows and jaw lines and hair was customized in order to make it easy for the animators.
+The actors had black lines drawn on their faces to distinguish noses, eyebrows and jawlines and hair was customized in order to make it easy for the animators.
 The animation was later done in Paris, directed by Pascal David & Giles Cazaux, which used a mix of Flash, Photoshop and After Effects for the series, with character designs being done by Jan Van Rijsselberge.
 Originally, the series was renewed for a second season and a theatrical film by Alphanim, however, negotiations with Nelvana were broken down, and the project was cancelled, with Nelvana buying out Alphanim's share of the series.

 Soundtrack

 The music for the show was composed by French DJ and producer Kid Loco.
 Only two tracks from the original soundtrack have been released.
 The first one is the Delta State theme song, which is an extended version of the main theme.
-It is available to buy from the iTunes store.
 The second track is called "Another Snake" and has been released on a compilation CD called "Ethnic Odyssey — Natural Born Travellers" in 2007.
 Other songs from the show have not been officially released.